Taco Quesadillas

 Taco quesadilla with melty cheese and juicy taco meat filling.

 Place on a serving plate and cover with a kitchen towel to keep it warm.
-Repeat the steps until ingredients are gone.
+Repeat the steps to make all the taco quesadillas.

 Serve with your favorite toppings.
 I served mine with a simple lettuce and red onions salad and pico de gallo salsa.